 As the new academic year begins, this engagement will only grow, with Iniva joining Chelsea College of Arts and Tate Britain to become part of a dynamic visual arts and cultural quarter growing around the Millbank and Vauxhall areas of London.

 The Stuart Hall Library is open to everyone and membership is free.

 Opening hours: Tuesday – Friday, 10am – 5pm.

-Visit Iniva's website to find out about the events taking place at Chelsea this autumn.
+Visit Iniva's website to find out about the events taking place at Chelsea.